rawbby/WS20-CG-Pra-Dungeon-Crawler/core/dungeon/res/materials/gametextures/README.md

 The Files from GAMETEXTURES.COM are downloaded using "Unreal" format wich provides simply the texture files we need.
 Also all textures use "2k Bitmap" resolution.
+The Files are converted using this projects FromUnrealPbr tool and can be read using the resource library.

 Each file provides following channels:
 - basecolor